All investor lists > Deeptech

 Deep Tech vs. Traditional Tech Investments

 Traditional tech investments often seek traction and market validation through user acquisition or revenue generation within short timelines.
-Deep Tech, on the other hand, requires long-term vision and patience.
+Deep tech, on the other hand, requires long-term vision and patience.
 Here's why:

-• Longer R\&D cycles: Deep Tech startups thrive on groundbreaking innovation, which takes years to develop.
+• Longer R\&D cycles: Deep tech startups thrive on groundbreaking innovation, which takes years to develop.

-• Higher capital requirements: Building a prototype in Deep Tech often requires substantial funding upfront.
+• Higher capital requirements: Building a prototype in deep tech often requires substantial funding upfront.

-• Regulatory hurdles: Deep Tech solutions in areas like healthcare or energy often need to pass extensive regulatory approvals before hitting the market.
+• Regulatory hurdles: Deep tech solutions in areas like healthcare or energy often need to pass extensive regulatory approvals before hitting the market.

 Why Scalability and Sustainability Rule

-Deep Tech investments are high-risk, high-reward.
+Investments from deep tech VC funds are high-risk, high-reward.
 Startups need to show not only the creative genius behind their solutions but also how they plan to scale and sustain their impact over time.
 Investors need to believe your innovation isn’t just academically impressive but commercially viable.

 1. Lux Capital